-The Notes are re-measured at fair value at each period with any changes recognized in the interim consolidated statements of loss and comprehensive loss.
-For the three months ended June 30, 2015 a fair value loss of \$35,393 was recognized.
-For the six months ended June 30, 2015 a fair value gain on the Notes of \$334,860 was recognized.
+The Notes were re-measured at fair value at each period with any changes recognized in the interim consolidated statements of loss and comprehensive loss.
+For the nine months ended September 30, 2015 a fair value gain on the Notes of \$334,860 was recognized.